luci/luci-go/lucicfg/doc/README.md

 * **favicon**: optional https URL to the project favicon, must be hosted on `storage.googleapis.com`.
 * **monorail_project**: optional Monorail project to file bugs in when a user clicks the feedback link on a build page.
 * **monorail_components**: a list of the Monorail component to assign to a new bug, in the hierarchical `>`-separated format, e.g. `Infra>Client>ChromeOS>CI`.
 Required if `monorail_project` is set, otherwise must not be used.
-* **bug_summary**: string with a text template for generating new bug's summary given a builder on whose page a user clicked the feedback link.
+* **bug_summary**: string with a text template for generating new bug's summary given a builder on whose page a user clicked the bug link.
 Must not be used if `monorail_project` is unset.
-* **bug_description**: string with a text template for generating new bug's description given a builder on whose page a user clicked the feedback link.
+* **bug_description**: string with a text template for generating new bug's description given a builder on whose page a user clicked the bug link.
 Must not be used if `monorail_project` is unset.